-This article explains why rest and leisure are of paramount importance in our life from both a physical and a spiritual perspective.
+This article explains the role of rest and leisure in our life, why they are of paramount importance from both a physical and a spiritual perspective.

 Pope Francis’ way of resting and leisure